loganthx/UNET_explained/README.md

 # UNET_explained
-We define our own UNET based on the original UNET article.
+We define our own UNET based on the original UNET article (source: https://arxiv.org/abs/1505.04597).
 It has way less layers, but the principle is the same.

 # Dataset
 MADS dataset is composed of 1192 images and their masks.
 We will use this dataset to train our UNET.